Calcutta, India - 1833

-She almost covered more than her nose knowing she might lose the only alliance she had left: him.
-But to lie and, in turn, put him in danger would be…unforgivable.
-“He is not doing anything illegal.
-A constable was butchered and others will follow if he does not intervene and meet the demands of this felon.
-That is why he set the mandate and left for London alone.
-He fears for me.
-He fears for everyone.
+She almost covered her nose.
+“Ridley is not doing anything illegal.”
+Yet.
+“A constable was butchered and others might follow if he does not intervene and meet the demands of this felon who seeks an audience with Ridley.
+That is why Ridley set the mandate to keep me from leaving India.
+Given the threats that are now being made against everyone in his circle, he fears for me.
 His profession is incredibly malignant,” she managed.
 “People die.”

 She inhaled sharply.
 “I am not a brown goat in need of a fence.”

 “Better a fence than a casket.
 Which means you are going to go where I tell you go or I will take that rope you love so much and-and…tie you to the seat with it!”

 It was time to get aggressive.

 Grabbing the lapels of his military uniform, she jerked him close, startling him.
 “What do you want in return for the papers in your coat?
 Another kiss or maybe even a compliment?!”

 He double tapped at her hands to release him. “‘And ye shall take no bribe, for a bribe blinds the clear-sighted and subverts the cause of those who are in the right.’”